mattmurr/sociallyinept.dev/site/posts/hosting-my-static-site-with-aws.md

 cdk deploy
 ```

-On success, the CloudFront domain name should be printed to the terminal:
+On success, the CloudFront domain name should be printed to the terminal, serving

-{% image "./site/img/hello-from-s3-cloudfront.png", "Hello from CloudFront!" %}
+the same S3 contents when viewed in the browser.